Identify and resolve node issues with diagnostic checks and AI-assisted root cause analysis.

 Anomaly identification: Collects basic signals — node status, pod status, and cluster event streams — and identifies anomalies.

-Data collection: Gathers context-specific data based on the identified anomalies, including Kubernetes node information, ECS instance details, Docker process status, and kubelet process status.
+Data collection: Gathers context-specific data based on identified anomalies, including Kubernetes node info, ECS instance details, and Docker/kubelet process status.

 Diagnostic item check: Checks whether key metrics are within normal ranges.
-Diagnostic items are grouped by category, and each item includes a description.
+Items are grouped by category, each with a description.

 Root cause analysis: Determines the root cause of issues based on collected data and check results.